wenchao-tech/Smile/README.md

 ### Acknowledgements
 We appreciate the data and code provided by [AWRaCLe](https://github.com/sudraj2002/AWRaCLe)!
+We thank the authors for sharing the code!